 00/00/79 One Step Beyond/Swan Lake (Magpie)

 Suggs goes AWOL (a Chelsea away day?) so the band go live and instrumental!
 We can only hope this particular episode of ITV’s groovier answer to BBC’s Blue Peter escaped the wrath of the archive wiping police and that it still exists.
-One member of Madness insists that this was the band’s debut television appearance although others say Top of the Pops got in there first.
+A trusted and erudite member of Madness insists that this was the band’s debut television appearance.

 06/09/79 The Prince (Top of the Pops)